JJCSA/Authentication/README.md

 ## How to start

 1. Ensure you have docker-compose installed in your machine.
-    (if not you can install it from https://docs.docker.com/compose/install/).
+    (If not you can install it from https://docs.docker.com/compose/install/).

 2. Start Keycloak and backed together in one go **NOTE:** **Make sure you are in Authentication GitHub's directory as it contains required docker-compose.yaml file**:
     ```commandline
+    # For now we are still testing docker-compose so please use branch `AWS-ECS` for now
+    git checkout AWS-ECS
-    docker-compose up
+    docker-compose down && docker-compose pull && docker-compose up -d
     ```

 3. Keycloak should start running on port 8080 and the admin console can be accessed at `http://localhost:8080/auth`.